nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `assign v/VOLUNTEER_INDEX e/EVENT_INDEX`

-* The `INDEX` refers to the numbers shown next to both the volunteer and event names
+* The `INDEX` refers to the numbers shown on the left of both the volunteer and event names on their respective lists

 Examples:
 * `assign v/3 e/2` assigns the third volunteer on the volunteer list to the list of participants of the second event on the event list.